Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: The QCD-kindred framework

 \subsection{Correlation amplitudes}

 As mentioned in Sec.\,\ref{secfaddeev}, for the nucleon we only need to include the two positive-parity diquark correlations: the isoscalar-scalar ($0^+$) and isovector-pseudo\-vector ($1^+$) diquarks.
-Their dominant structures are: {\allowdisplaybreaks } where: $K$ is the total momentum of the correlation, $k$ is a two-body relative momentum, ${\mathpzc F}$ is the function in Eq.\,\eqref{defcalF}, $\omega_{J^P}$ is a size parameter, and $g_{J^P}$ is a coupling into the channel, which is fixed by normalisation; $C=\gamma_2\gamma_4$ is the charge-conjugation matrix; $t^0$ and $\vec{t}=(t^1,t^2,t^3)$ are the flavour matrices:
+Their dominant structures are: {\allowdisplaybreaks

+where: $K$ is the total momentum of the correlation, $k$ is a two-body relative momentum, ${\mathpzc F}$ is the function in Eq.\,\eqref{defcalF}, $\omega_{J^P}$ is a size parameter, and $g_{J^P}$ is a coupling into the channel, which is fixed by normalisation; $C=\gamma_2\gamma_4$ is the charge-conjugation matrix; $t^0$ and $\vec{t}=(t^1,t^2,t^3)$ are the flavour matrices:

 $\tau^0=\,$diag$[1,1]$, $\{\tau^j,j=1,2,3\}$ are the Pauli matrices; and $\vec{H}_c = \{i\lambda_c^7, -i\lambda_c^5,i\lambda_c^2\}$, with $\{\lambda_c^k,k=1,\ldots,8\}$ being Gell-Mann matrices in colour space, expresses the diquarks' colour antitriplet character.